luxusburg/docker-foundry/README.md

 - Linux (Ubuntu/Debian)

-> [!IMPORTANT]
-> On Steam Deck the game crashes or immidiatly discconects after connecting to the server
->
->Could also be for all Proton players?

-This is my first Docker image ever created I am always open for improving it!
+This is my first Docker image ever created I am always open to improving it!

 > [!TIP]
 > Don't forget to change the values in ./server/app.cfg file that's where you can change the password of the server